quicbit-js/qb-standard/readme.md

 ## Testing

+The "green" test requirement for **qb-standard** (a.k.a **qb-standard-100**), is 100% line and branch coverage.
+We feel this standard is suitable for shared libraries expecting broad adoption.
+Quicbit published libraries adhere to this standard.

+For some types of application development and less mature software, authors may settle fpr **qb-standard-90** or **qb-standard-80** which have lower coverage requirements.

+### qb-standard (a.k.a. qb-standard-100)

-In Quicbit, 100% or very near 100% branch and line coverage is a requirement.
+qb-standard has a 100% for green/OK, and 97% for yellow/warning branch and line coverage requirement.
-Requirements for both branch and line coverage are:

     100%                             OK                           (green)
     Below 100%                       Caution - missing coverage   (yellow) Below 97%                        Not covered.
 Not standard    (red)

-Test coverage below 97% is an outright Quicbit standards violation.
+Test coverage below 97% is not qb-standard.

 **Having trouble achieving these levels of coverage?**
 ... then take a careful look at the code in question -